← Back to Blog

 Contractions And Braxton Hicks

-Braxton Hicks contractions are often irregular, may ease with rest or a change of position, and do not usually become stronger or closer together.
-True labour contractions, on the other hand, tend to:
+Braxton Hicks contractions are your womb's way of practising.
+They are often irregular, may ease if you rest or change position, and do not usually become stronger or closer together.
+They can feel uncomfortable, but they generally do not last long and they do not build into a pattern.

 Mind & Bump